leandrohsilveira/react-formctrl/packages/react-formctrl/README.md

-files | object{string: File[]} | The selected files of each file field of the form. fields | object{string: FieldStateController} | The fields controllers of the form: `{[fieldName]: [fieldCtrl]}` setFieldValue | Function | Method to programmatically change a field value: `props.formCtrl.setFieldValue('fieldName', 'newValue')`.
+files | object{string: File[]} | The selected files of each file field of the form. fields | object{string: FieldStateController} | The fields controllers of the form: `{[fieldName]: [fieldCtrl]}` setFieldValue | Function | Method to programmatically change a field value: `props.formCtrl.setFieldValue('fieldName', 'newValue')`. reset | Function | Method to programmatically reset all form instances with this form name: `props.formCtrl.reset()`.

 ## Field